Tourvia Tourvia

 To assign permission sets:

-- Find the RouteForce permission sets in the list.
+2. Find the Tourvia permission sets in the list.

-For teams using permission set groups (recommended by Salesforce for scalable access management), you can add the RouteForce permission sets to an existing group rather than assigning them individually.
+For teams using permission set groups (recommended by Salesforce for scalable access management), you can add the Tourvia permission sets to an existing group rather than assigning them individually.

-Step 3: Add RouteForce to a Lightning page
+Step 3: Add Tourvia to a Lightning page

 The component is a standard Lightning Web Component.
 You place it on any Lightning page using App Builder, the same drag-and-drop editor you use for other page layouts.